cesalazar/berlinblockchainweek/events/all-about-security-tokens/README.md

   -
     'Topics to discuss:'
   -
+    list:
-    '* What security tokens are'
+    - What security tokens are
-  -
-    '* The benefits of security tokens'
+    - The benefits of security tokens
-  -
-    '* Advantages for companies and early stage startups over traditional VC round and  traditional equities' -
+    - Advantages for companies and early stage startups over traditional VC round and  traditional equities
-    '* Present the competitive landscape of different solutions & players: Issuers, platforms, secondary exchanges, existing tokenized securities or funds, liquidity providers'
+    - 'Present the competitive landscape of different solutions & players:
+        Issuers, platforms, secondary exchanges, existing tokenized securities or funds, liquidity providers'
-  -
-    '* As liquidity remains one of the biggest roadblocks to widespread adoption of security token.
-We can focus on liquidity providers and  security token exchanges especially'
+    - As liquidity remains one of the biggest roadblocks to widespread adoption of security token.
+We can focus on liquidity providers and security token exchanges especially
-  -
-    '* Opportunities for the future growth: what do we expect to happen in the  security tokens field in 2019'
+    - 'Opportunities for the future growth: what do we expect to happen in the security tokens field in 2019'

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28